 We have to have both for balance in our lives.
 I was interested to read this summer that intellectuals believe this virtue is likely to grow in our life time.

 Robert Wright, the philosophy professor at Princeton, wrote a book a decade ago entitled “Non-Zero Sum” in which sets out the modest ambition of explaining “the logic of human destiny”.
 Yet again, modesty eludes a Princeton Professor.

-The book is a broad brush look at why our societies evolve into an evermore complex and differentiated social world.
-That is our destiny, to become evermore complex and differentiated.
+The book is a broad brush look at why our societies evolve into an ever more complex and differentiated social world.
+That is our destiny, to become ever more complex and differentiated.

 He points out that all advanced societies are advanced precisely because they utilize competition to produce social cooperation that benefits all of us.
-This past decade, our Airlines have been merging for competitive advantage, Southwest is bought AirTran, Delta bought Northwest, American Airlines bought U.S. Air, United merged with Continental.
+This past decade, our Airlines have been merging for competitive advantage, Southwest has bought AirTran, Delta bought Northwest, American Airlines bought U.S. Air, United merged with Continental.

 He points out that the external competition between these corporations is matched by an internal ethic of cooperation within each corporation.
 The corporations that are able to work as a team internally, where everyone gets enough benefit that they have ownership and are self-motivated to give their best and win together, these are the corporations that actually win.

 What we are doing is harnessing competition in socially beneficial ways, so that not only are the families of the employees are taken care of financially, but all of us are able to travel cheaper, faster, and in comfort… Maybe THE AIRLINES ARE NOT THE BEST EXAMPLE TO USE: since they’ve gotten more expensive, more cramped every flight, with more delays than ever…